mohtashim-ali/course-project-the-basis/Progress_Report.md

 # Progress Report

-Our domain is a calculator website utility, and below are the contents of the progress report!
+Our domain is a math calculator utility hosted on a website, and below are the contents of the progress report!

 ## Specification